ECC-BFMC/Documentation/source/index.rst

 * :doc:`Useful links and information <data/useful>`

   - General useful information.
 A series of tools and skills that would be beneficial for this project.
 Of course you can use your own.

-* :doc:`Periodic status <data/periodicstatus>`

-  - Examples of documents for the periodic status.